top of page

 9. In special circumstances, the Foundation may make grants in the form of a pledge or challenge grant.

-10. Grants will not be considered for endowments, private foundations, sectarian or political purposes,individuals, or animal welfare.
+10. Grants will not be considered for endowments, private foundations, sectarian or political purposes, individuals, or animal welfare.

 11. Agencies with religious affiliations will be considered only if they serve community members without regard to their religious beliefs and assets will not be used for religious purposes.

-12. Funding commitments are generally made on a year-to-year basis, with the amount of any grant based on need and funds available.
+12. Funding commitments are generally made on a year to year basis, with the amount of any grant based on need and funds available.

 bottom of page